cosmocode/formserver/doc/formelements.md

 Options:
 * `children` _(required)_ - containing child form elements
 * `toggle` _(optional)_ - the fieldset is disabled and hidden until the toggle condition is met
-  * `field` - dotted path to the field which value will be evaluated to match the toggle condition
+  * `field` - dotted path to the field whose value will be evaluated to match the toggle condition
   * `value` - required value to toggle the fieldset on

 ```yaml